 Best possible performance

-Possibility share code on many platforms: Android, JVM, JS, native (iOS, x86, stm32 and more)
+Possibility to share code between many platforms: Android, JVM, JS, native (iOS, x86, STM32, and more)

-Suitable for top-crafted, scalable projects, not only for mobile apps
+Suitable for well-crafted, scalable projects, not just for mobile apps

 Usually requires a bigger team of devs working together